-London is soon to become one of the first UK cities to establish an Ultra Low Emission Zone that includes all vehicles, and which for some drivers, may be chargeable to enter.
+In early 2019 London became one of the first UK cities to establish an Ultra Low Emission Zone that includes all vehicles, and which for some drivers, may be chargeable to enter.

-From the 8 April 2019, the Ultra Low Emission Zone (ULEZ) will apply throughout most of Greater London and charges will be in addition to the weekday congestion charge.
+From the 8 April 2019, the Ultra Low Emission Zone (ULEZ) applies throughout most of Greater London and charges will be in addition to the weekday congestion charge.

 The charges to enter the ULEZ will be as follows: